 If you’re still in doubt when it comes to mailing frequency, here’s a baseline: Studies have shown that campaigns running between 3-6 months are most successful.
 The repetition will help you stay top-of-mind and beat out competitive offers.
 So, start there and tweak as results become more obvious.
 If you’re looking to really grow your customers, you may want to consider mailing more often.
 Research tells us businesses not using direct mail as part of the mix only saw 37% customer growth.
 But businesses mailing 11-15 times per year saw 71% customer growth.

-Did you know that personalizing a mailing can increase response up to 44%? <Bold these words please: personalizing a mailing can increase response up to 44%> In industries where churn and switching levels are high, personalization is a very productive way to target individual households with specialized offers to increase retention and new acquisition.
+Did you know that personalizing a mailing can increase response up to 44%?
+In industries where churn and switching levels are high, personalization is a very productive way to target individual households with specialized offers to increase retention and new acquisition.

 We recommend personalization and impact postcards if you want to pattern-match new potential households to your current high-value customers.
 This strategy is especially powerful for those providing Home Services and Medical, Health, or Vision Services.